Gamera: Overview

 On the other hand, Masaichi Nagata's intention to explore potentials for giant monster films began with the releases of King Kong and The Beast from 20,000 Fathoms, and potentially influenced the production of Godzilla (1954), aside from Eiji Tsuburaya and others' early associations with Nagata and Daiei Film prior to their eventual returns to Toho; they participated in Japan's first post-war science fiction tokusatsu films by Daiei with their intentions to join the company, and Godzilla franchise was later launched.
 Following the Gamera-related Warning from Space (1956) which was the first-colored tokusatsu film in Japan, (Note: Warning from Space might have influenced Toho productions such as Invasion of Astro-Monster and Gorath, where Toru Matoba joined Tsuburaya Production and participated in Eiji Tsuburaya's Ultra Q and Ultraman franchises.
-The director Koji Shima is the uncle of Noriaki Yuasa and Yuasa participated in the film as an extra, and expertise and sound effects from Warning from Space were used for Gamera films.
+The director Koji Shima is both the uncle and a teacher of Noriaki Yuasa and Yuasa participated in the film as an extra, and expertise and sound effects from Warning from Space were used for Gamera films.
 A script based on a scrapped Gamera film to feature both Gamera and Pairan was published on the book, which was advised by Yuasa and others, and an extraterrestrial race based on Pairan appeared in the 1994 comic series Giant Monster Gamera.)
 Daiei produced its first kaiju film The Whale God in 1962, (Note: The Whale God was written by Kōichirō Uno, and Kōichirō Uno's Wet and Swinging was the first career of Shusuke Kaneko as a film director.
 Fuminori Ohashi and Ryosaku Takayama co-participated in The Whale God, and Ohashi lessoned Takayama for Tsuburaya Productions's Ultra Q after The Whale God.)
 (Note: Gamera 3: Revenge of Iris had presumably tried to insert a reference to the 1962 film for Gamera to briefly interact with a cow-calf pair of North Pacific right whales.
 Additionally, the 1995 book, in which Noriaki Yuasa and Niisan Takahashi and Masao Yagi participated, features a scenario based on a scrapped film due to the bankruptcy of Daiei Film for Gamera and Whale God along with Pairan and Nezura and some resurrected kaiju to protect the Earth.) and the company's attempt to create its own monster franchises resulted in the failures of the aforementioned Dagora and Nezura presumably to avoid using Toho-based techniques and styles for the Six-Company Agreement led by Masaichi Nagata himself; its aftermath triggered additional issues on the near-bankrupt company, and "Gamera" was instead produced eventually.
 As below-mentioned, both franchises various stakeholders in productions, and Toho has distributed Daiei productions including the Heisei Gamera trilogy.